fbgallet/roam-extension-color-highlighter/README.md

 ![image](https://user-images.githubusercontent.com/74436347/182989132-886f244e-a37b-40fa-8010-04bdee184e16.png)

 ## Instructions
-Select some part of your text inside a block, add Highight with native Roam hotkeys (Ctrl-Cmd + h), then press a letter corresponding to the first letter of the color, e.g. 'g' for Green.
-If you press Shift + a letter, the color will be more vivid.
-It will insert a tag like `#c:green` before highlight or bold markup.
+Select some part of your text inside a block, add Highight with native Roam hotkeys (Ctrl-Cmd + h), then press a letter corresponding to the first letter of the color, e.g. 'g' for green.
+If you press Shift when pressing the color first letter, the color will be more vivid and the text color in the highlight will be white instead of black.
+It will insert a tag like `#c:green` (or #c:GREEN) before highlight or bold markup, the result will be e.g.: `#c:green**my green text**`.
+Of course, these tags are only visible when you edit the block.
-After color choice, the cursor will be placed just after the colored text (or as selection of the colored text, in option).
-If no text is initialy selected (you want to write something new), the cursor will be position inside the markups, so you can immediatly write in color.
+After a color choice, the cursor will be placed just next the colored text, right next the markdown characters to be exact.
+In option (panel settings above), you can choose to keep Roam's default behavior: highlighted or bolded text will be selected.
+If no text is initialy selected (you want to write something new), the cursor will be placed inside the markups, so you can immediatly write in color.

 Current default set of colors (_initial letter ⇒ tag_)
 - b ⇒ #c:blue